 At close range, it uses Bluetooth.

 GEGO has movement sensors inside.
-When it detects movement and decides it is on a flight, GEGO turns off to save battery.
-When movement stops, it wakes up and starts looking for its location.
-Having found a new location, it sends a notification to your phone.
+When it detects movement GEGO turns off to save battery.
+When movement stops, it wakes up, finds its new location, it sends a notification to your phone.

 Turn it on, put in your suitcase.
 You’ll get notifications whenever GEGO stops moving and finds itself in a new location.